Document generation usage¶

 You can make the output a little less verbatim by adding articles (Dutch: lidwoorden) before

-.
+component names separated by an underscore _.
 All underscores are replaced by spaces in the

 generated output text.